Skip to content Skip to sidebar Skip to footer

-A prominent property developer in the country is rumored to be sitting on exposure to the tune of more than ₱300 billion, with talk of mounting financial pressure making the rounds.
+UPDATED: A prominent property developer in the country is rumoured to be sitting on exposure to the tune of more than ₱300 billion, with talk of mounting financial pressure making the rounds.
 In fact, it has already pulled back on the sale of a condominium development, while allegedly exploring ways to unload select assets to maintain its footing and stay ahead of looming obligations.

 Among the potential disposals being floated is a hotel property, along with pockets of provincial land and other non-core holdings that can be moved without touching flagship developments.
 The push, apparently, is less about strategy and more about urgency, freeing up cash where it can be found.